ale4710/vndspcpl/README.md

 ### vnds2

 there is partial support for the vnds2 spec. honestly it's practically useless, and i have given up on fully implementing it. see the `vnds2-support.txt` file for details.

+## licence

+as of 2026-05-16, vndspcpl is licenced under the BSD 3-Clause License.

+basically, you can do whatever you want, but you have to give me credit.

+note that this uses other libraries and resources that may be licenced under different terms. see credits.txt for details.